-Hurricane and storm surge flood damage risk reduction actions taken to comply with Section 402 of the Water Resources Development Act of 1986, as amended (33 U.S.C.
-701b-12) will be the obligation of the NFS, which will work to ensure development, compliance and enforcement by municipal and Parish governments in St. Martin, St. Mary, and Iberia Parishes with local floodplain management plans and regulations, adoption of more stringent local floodplain regulations, adoption of more restrictive parish and municipal building codes, land use and zoning regulations, and other developmental controls.
+Flood damage risk reduction actions taken to comply with Section 402 of the Water Resources Development Act of 1986, as amended (33 U.S.C.
+701b-12) will be the obligation of the NFS, which will work to ensure development, compliance and enforcement by municipal and parish governments in St. Tammany Parish with local floodplain management plans and regulations, building codes, land use and zoning regulations, and other developmental controls.